Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsection{Ablation Study}

-An ablation study was conducted to quantify the individual contributions of each module component within our model.
-By systematically removing one component at a time, we evaluated its impact on the overall performance.
-The results of this study are detailed in Table~\ref{tab:ablation}, highlighting the critical role each module plays in achieving optimal performance.
+We perform an ablation study to measure the contribution of each module in our model.
+By removing one component at a time, we analyze its effect on overall performance.
+The quantitative results are reported in Table~\ref{tab:ablation}, which demonstrates the importance of each module to the final performance.

-The exclusion of the Camera Parameter Estimator (CPE) resulted in a significant drop in performance.
-Without the CPE, the model is unable to predict the camera matrix sequence necessary for establishing the visual-positioning relationship, effectively reducing the architecture to a simplified encoder-decoder structure.
-This leads to the loss of a core capability for bridging sensor and visual modalities.
-Similarly, the removal of the Mobile Denoising Encoder (MDE) caused an even more pronounced degradation in performance.
-Without the MDE, the model is unable to adequately filter noise from the sensor trajectories, allowing the noise to propagate unchecked into subsequent stages, including the Visual Positioning Projection (VPP) process.
+Removing the Camera Parameter Estimator (CPE) leads to a clear performance drop.
+Without CPE, the model cannot estimate the camera matrix sequence required to build the visual-positioning relationship, and the framework degenerates into a simpler encoder-decoder design.
+As a result, a key mechanism for connecting sensor and visual modalities is lost.
+Likewise, removing the Mobile Denoising Encoder (MDE) causes an even larger degradation.
+Without MDE, sensor noise is insufficiently suppressed and propagates to later stages, including the Visual Positioning Projection (VPP) module.

-The VPP module itself proved indispensable, as it explicitly incorporates geometric camera calibration to map noisy sensor trajectories into the visual domain.
-The absence of the VPP significantly impaired the model’s ability to project out-of-sight trajectories accurately, demonstrating its essential role in integrating domain knowledge into the learning process.
-Additionally, the removal of the Out-of-Sight Prediction Decoder (OPD) introduced challenges in trajectory prediction.
-Without the OPD, the model struggled to effectively generate future trajectory predictions, as it was forced to handle both denoising and sequence inference simultaneously, which diluted its predictive accuracy.
+The VPP module is also essential because it explicitly uses geometric camera calibration to project noisy sensor trajectories into the visual domain.
+When VPP is removed, the model’s ability to accurately project out-of-sight trajectories is significantly weakened, confirming the importance of geometric priors in the framework.
+In addition, removing the Out-of-Sight Prediction Decoder (OPD) harms trajectory forecasting performance.
+Without OPD, the model must jointly handle denoising and future prediction in a less specialized way, which reduces prediction quality.

-In summary, this ablation study underscores the necessity of each module in the proposed architecture.
-The Camera Parameter Estimator, Mobile Denoising Encoder, Visual Positioning Projection Module, and Out-of-Sight Prediction Decoder collectively contribute to achieving the state-of-the-art performance demonstrated by our model in noise-free out-of-sight trajectory prediction.
-Each module plays a synergistic role, addressing distinct aspects of the problem and reinforcing the robustness of the overall framework.
+Overall, the ablation results verify the necessity of all modules in the proposed architecture.
+The Camera Parameter Estimator, Mobile Denoising Encoder, Visual Positioning Projection Module, and Out-of-Sight Prediction Decoder work together to achieve the strong performance of our model on noise-free out-of-sight trajectory prediction.
+Each component addresses a different part of the problem, and their combination improves the robustness and effectiveness of the full framework.